Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: A deterministic algorithm for DUAL

 On the other hand, the following property was used by \citeauthor{Gaur1999} in his algorithm~\citep{Gaur1999,Gaur2004}.
 Again, we state it in a form appropriate for our own discussion.
-(Note the difference with Lemma~\ref{lemma:aggiungere_un_nodo_come_critico}.
-In this case the assignment $\sigma$ mentioned in the statement of the following lemma is a precursor of a new transversal that is \emph{not} required to be minimal.) \begin{lemma} Let $\G$ and $\H$ be two hypergraphs, and let $\sigma$ be a precursor of a new (not necessarily minimal) transversal $T$ of $\G$ \Wrt $\H$.
-Then, there exist an edge $G\in\Sep(\sigma)$ and a free vertex $v\in G$, such that $\sigma\addassign\assign{\{v\},G\setminus\{v\}}$ is coherent with a new transversal $T'$ of $\G$ \Wrt $\H$, and $T'\subseteq T$. \end{lemma} \begin{proof} Let $T$ be a new transversal of $\G$ \Wrt $\H$, and $\sigma=\assign{\In,\Ex}$ be a precursor of $T$.
-Consider an edge $\wh{G}\in\arg\min_{G\in\Sep(\sigma)}\{|G\cap T|\}$, and let $v$ be any of the free vertices belonging to $\wh{G}\cap T$.
+(Note the difference with the statement of \cref{lemma:aggiungere_un_nodo_come_critico}.
+In this case, the assignment $\sigma$ mentioned in the statement of the following lemma is coherent with a new transversal that is \emph{not} required to be minimal.) \begin{lemma} Let $\G$ and $\H$ be two hypergraphs, and let $\sigma$ be a non\nbdash-witnessing assignment coherent with a new (not necessarily minimal) transversal $T$ of $\G$ \Wrt $\H$.
+Then, there is an edge $G\in\Sep(\sigma)$ and a free vertex $v\in G$, such that $\sigma\addassign\assign{\{v\},G\setminus\{v\}}$ is coherent with a new transversal $T'$ of $\G$ \Wrt $\H$, and $T'\subseteq T$. \end{lemma} \begin{proof} Let $T$ be a new transversal of $\G$ \Wrt $\H$, and let $\sigma=\assign{\In,\Ex}$ be a non\nbdash-witnessing assignment coherent with $T$.
+Consider an edge $\wh{G}\in\arg\min_{G\in\Sep(\sigma)}\{|G\cap T|\}$, and let $v$ be any free vertex belonging to $\wh{G}\cap T$.
+We will show that such an edge $\wh{G}$ and such a vertex $v$ are well defined.